-- 1.1 Promoting "ease of doing business" is essential for unhindered growth of the telecom sector and is amongst the priority items for the Government.
+- 1.1 Promoting "Ease of doing business" is essential for unhindered growth of the telecom sector and is amongst the priorities of the Government.
 A number of steps have already been taken for ease of doing telecom business by the Government, generally on the recommendations of TRAI.
 Steps like adoption of auction for the assignment of spectrum, permitting spectrum trading, spectrum sharing and liberalisation of administratively assigned spectrum, Unified Licensing regime, Merger and Acquisition guidelines, Virtual Network Operation etc. have been guided by the principles of "ease of doing business". - 1.2 With the change in the policies over a period of time or with the technological development, there could be some processes, which may have become redundant or may be executed in an efficient and transparent way.
-To support and actively encourage "ease of doing business in telecom sector", the Authority is of the opinion that various processes that a telecom licensee is required to go through, should be reviewed and it should be explored whether these processes could be simplified and/or combined to the extent possible to economise on efforts on part of the Telecom Service Providers (TSPs) as well as the Government. - 1.3 In this backdrop, the Authority suo motu issued a paper on 14th March 2017 and requested stakeholders to review the existing processes and identify the bottlenecks, obstacles or hindrances that are making it difficult to do telecom business in India and thus, require regulatory intervention.
+To support and actively encourage "ease of doing business in telecom sector", the Authority is of the opinion that various processes, that a telecom licensee is required to go through, should be reviewed and it should be explored whether these processes could be simplified and/or combined to the extent possible to economise on efforts on part of the Telecom Service Providers (TSPs) as well as the Government. - 1.3 Against this backdrop, the Authority suo motu issued a paper on 14th March 2017 and requested stakeholders to review the existing processes and identify the bottlenecks, obstacles or hindrances that are making it difficult to do telecom business in India and, thus, require regulatory intervention.
 Stakeholders were also requested to suggest mechanisms to ease the various processes and make a better telecom business environment in the country.
 The last date for submission of the inputs was 25th April 2017.
-The Authority received inputs from 26 stakeholders.
+The Authority received inputs from twenty-six (26) stakeholders.

-1.4 Based on the inputs received from various stakeholders and internal analysis, the recommendations have been framed.
+- 1.4 Based on the inputs received from various stakeholders and internal analysis, draft recommendations were framed and uploaded on TRAI website on 19th September 2017 seeking comments of the stakeholders.
+Last date for submission of comments and countercomments were 3rd October 2017 and 10th October 2017 respectively.
+Comments from eleven (11) stakeholders and countercomment from one stakeholder were received.
+The same were posted on TRAI's website. - 1.5 After analysing the comments received from the stakeholders and internal analysis, these recommendations have been finalised.
 Only issues related to the processes that TSPs are required to undertake for various telecom related activities have been dealt with.
 Some issues, raised by stakeholders, such as quantum of Spectrum Usage Charges, Licence Fee etc which relate to policy matters are out of the purview of the subject, hence are not included in these recommendations.